In our increasingly health-conscious society, microgreens are the latest food trend, and for good reason.

 Microgreens make a delicious and healthy addition to any meal and can be eaten raw or cooked.

 You can add them to salads, soups, sandwiches, wraps, and more.
-Microgreens are a versatile food that can be used in a variety of recipes, so don’t be afraid to experiment with them.
+Microgreens are versatile food that can be used in various recipes, so don’t be afraid to experiment with them.

 The terpene limonene, for instance, can be found in abundance in lemon balm and other citrusy microgreens.